 Answering the Call Since 1926

 The Santa Barbara County Fire Department is a progressive, multi-mission public safety agency with a rich tradition and history.
-We stand ready to serve the people of this world-renown area with professionalism, dedication, and pride.
+We stand ready to serve the people of this world-renowned area with professionalism, dedication, and pride.
 From the pristine beaches of the South Coast to the bucolic farmlands and vineyards in the North County, we are always here to answer the call.

 The Santa Barbara County Fire Department serves and safeguards the community from the impacts of fires, medical emergencies, environmental emergencies, and natural disasters through leadership, planning, education, prevention, code enforcement, and all-hazard emergency response.